go-outside-labs/chewz-flutter/restaurant_websites_scrapper/README.md

 # Restaurant Websites' Scrapper

-Scrape restaurants's websites and retrieve data (such as ig handler).
+Scrape restaurants's websites and retrieve data (such as instagram handler).

 ## Install